You are now leaving the Lilly Medical website

 Patients receiving dulaglutide in combination with an insulin secretagogue (eg, sulfonylurea) or insulin may have an increased risk of hypoglycemia, including severe hypoglycemia.
 The risk of hypoglycemia may be lowered by a reduction in the dose of sulfonylurea (or other concomitantly administered insulin secretagogue) or insulin.1

 No dose adjustment is recommended in patients with renal impairment, including end-stage renal disease, when using dulaglutide.
-In patients treated with glucagon-like peptide-1 receptor agonists, including dulaglutide, there have been postmarketing reports of acute renal failure and worsening of chronic renal failure, which may sometimes require hemodialysis.
-Some of these events were reported in patients without known underlying renal disease.
-A majority of reported events occurred in patients who had experienced nausea, vomiting, diarrhea, or dehydration.
-Because these reactions may worsen renal function, use caution when initiating or escalating doses of dulaglutide in patients with renal impairment.
-Monitor renal function in patients with renal impairment reporting severe adverse gastrointestinal reactions.1
+In patients treated with glucagon-like peptide-1 receptor agonists, including dulaglutide, there have been postmarketing reports of acute kidney injury, in some cases requiring hemodialysis.
+The majority of the reported events occurred in patients who experienced gastrointestinal reactions leading to dehydration such as nausea, vomiting, or diarrhea.
+Monitor renal function in patients reporting adverse reactions to dulaglutide that could lead to volume depletion, especially during dosage initiation and escalation of dulaglutide.1

 Use of dulaglutide has be associated with gastrointestinal adverse reactions, sometimes severe.
 In the pool of placebo-controlled trials, severe gastrointestinal adverse reactions were reported more frequently among patients receiving dulaglutide (0.75 mg, 2.2%; 1.5 mg, 4.3%) than placebo (1.4%).
-Dulaglutide has not been studied in patients with severe gastrointestinal disease, including severe gastroparesis, and is therefore not recommended in these patients.1
+Dulaglutide is not recommended in patients with severe gastroparesis.1

 Dulaglutide delays gastric emptying.
 There have been rare postmarketing reports of pulmonary aspiration in patients receiving GLP-1 receptor agonists undergoing elective surgeries or procedures requiring general anesthesia or deep sedation who had residual gastric contents despite reported adherence to preoperative fasting recommendations.1